Founder of China's Huawei urges focus on cash flow, survival in downturn - media | Technology

 - China

+The founder of China's Huawei Technologies has told employees the company must shift its focus from pursuing scale to ensuring profits and cash flow as the global economy enters a long period of recession, media reported on Tuesday.

-Huawei said the email was for employees and declined to comment further.
-Yicai did not elaborate on whether Ren explained which businesses were "marginal" but said he drew attention to the importance of the company's traditional focus on information and communications technology (ICT).
+Yicai did not elaborate on whether Ren explained which businesses were "marginal" but said he said "surplus personnel" would be moved to reserve teams.
+Ren also drew attention to the importance of the company's traditional focus on information and communications technology (ICT).

+"We must be clear that building ICT infrastructure is Huawei's historical mission, and the more difficult the times are, the more we cannot waver," he said.
+Huawei would "give up completely" in some unspecified countries, while next year it would reduce "blind" investment and expansion and maintain an appropriate business rhythm, the report said.

-Huawei's first-half results showed a 52% drop in profits to 15.08 billion yuan, according to Reuters calculations, with a weak economy, COVID-19 disruption and supply chain challenges hurting the company's device business that sells smartphones and laptops.
-Ren mentioned the company's cloud computing, digital energy and smart car businesses as areas where the company should see development, according to the report.
+Huawei's first-half results showed a 52% drop in profits to 15.08 billion yuan, according to Reuters calculations, with a weak economy, COVID disruption and supply chain challenges hurting the company's device business which sells smartphones and laptops.
+Ren mentioned the company's cloud computing, digital energy, and smart car businesses as areas where the company should see development, according to the report.

 Ren said the outlook for the company was uncertain beyond the next couple of years.